 How easy is the learning management system to use?

 The functionality, or ease of use of any system is a fascinating topic.
 User experience (UX) and user interface (UI) design explore how the layout and usability of software and hardware influence user’s productivity and feelings towards said software and hardware.
-Head on over to Careerfoundry.com and read the layman’s guide to UX and UI design for more details.
-For this post, it is suffice to say, that this stuff is really important!
+There is a mountain of research and publications on these topics which I won’t delve into here but for this post, it is suffice to say that this stuff is really important!
 How a user feels about a product goes a long way to determining their levels of satisfaction and will play a role in their level of engagement with the product too.

 The most common refrain I hear from staff who interact with the Learning Management System is “It’s not worth my time using this tool because X”.
 Generally, the X is “it’s too difficult”, “it’s too laborious” or “it’s too annoying”.
 These are all responses that stem from a poor user experience and interface design.
 It’s important to note that from the student perspective, poor design introduces barriers to student learning, while good design reduces them and can (and does) positively influence learning outcomes.
 This is no different to a face to face learning environment, where removing barriers to learning is common and effective educator practice.

 The interface of the web has undergone dramatic changes as more objects have become “smart”.
 The interfaces that allows people access to the internet look slick, they cater for interactivity, and are built into a range of objects such as mobile devices, desktop computers, fridges and cars.
 Websites have improved in look and feel as HTML 5 becomes more ingrained in development, and templates enable those with little programming ability to create functional and attractive websites.
 Meanwhile, most (some?)
 Learning Management Systems look like they were made in a different era.
 For example, finding clunky upload facilities, dated page layouts and lack of dynamic page elements such as CSS is not unusual.